aubreyrjones/lemon-py/README.md

   all strings during the parsing process.

 * lemon-py will assume the input is UTF-8 and _convert_ from UTF-8 to
-  UTF-32.
+  UTF-32 on input.
 It will do the opposite on output, encoding the entire parse tree into UTF-8 before returning it.

 Literal and string support work as expected.
 Those code paths are binary/utf-8 clean in 8-bit, so they're equally functional in 32-bit.